PokerSim/ControlBot/README.md

 # ControlBot
-Simple Poker Bot based only on statistical odds
+Simple Poker Bot based only on statistical pot odds